CerovazS/vfield/README.md

 ## Features

-`vfield` makes it easy to create neat vector field visualizations with:
+`vfield` makes it easy to create neat vector field renderings with:

+📜 One simple script that fits ~200 lines of code, no other libraries

 🎯 Full control over particle count, step count, and step size